Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 {};
 ```

-Another small change that can greatly improve error messages is the addition of a static assertion in `operator()` to assert that the iterator category of the passed collection is compatible with that of the sorter.
+Another small change that can greatly improve error messages is the addition of a static assertion in `operator()` to assert that the iterator category of the passed range is compatible with that of the sorter.
 It doesn't have that much of an impact with `bubble_sorter` since we designed it to work with forward iterators, but it's good practice anyway if you design sorters that only work with more restricted iterator categories.
-For example, passing an [`std::list`][std-list] to [`heap_sorter`][heap-sorter] used to spawn more than 70 lines of cryptic error messages with g++ 5.2 (basically, it failed when it encoutered an operation in the heapsort implementation not compatible with bidirectional iterators); with such a static assertion, it came down to 4 lines: the 4th line was the static assertion message, and the one above referenced the faulty call site, which is quite a big improvement.
+For example, passing an [`std::list`][std-list] to [`heap_sorter`][heap-sorter] used to spawn more than 70 lines of cryptic error messages with g++ 5.2 (basically, it failed when it encoutered an operation in the heapsort implementation not compatible with bidirectional iterators); with such a static assertion, it came down to 4 lines: the 4th line is the static assertion message, and the one above it references the faulty call site, which is quite a big improvement.

 ```cpp
 static_assert(